Zahid40/Todo/README.md

 ## Contributing

 Contributions are welcome!
 If you have any ideas for new features, improvements, or find any issues, feel free to open an issue or submit a pull request.

-## License

-[Add your license information here]

-## Contact

-For any inquiries or support, please contact [your email or contact information].